Will I ever be free of my ex?

 He was okay when we arrived.
 Although he didn’t greet me at the airport or acknowledge me in any way, he did respond when I greeted him after he’d had his reunion with our daughter.

 My plan was to stay with them for a few days before going to stay with a friend.
 You may be curious why I stay with me ex from time to time, and why he stays with me when he is in Sydney.
-I will answer that question for you in a blog post next week.
+I answer that question for you in another blog post.

 Things started getting bitter about 5 hours after we arrived.
 I’m not really sure what changed.
 He and my daughter had gone out, and I had taken a nap.
 Since they got back that afternoon he has said about ten words to me (apart from a heated conversation that I’ll get to in a second).
 I should be lucky though, because when he is not ignoring me he is hurling abuse at me.